List of Disney's Beauty and the Beast characters: Headmaster

 The unnamed Headmaster runs an all-boys school in Villeneuve and has a strict personality.
 When he and Clothilde witness Belle teaching a girl helping the laundresses how to read, they decide something must be done about it.
 They roused some villagers into destroying Belle's invention and tossing her laundry onto the ground.
 As Pére Robert helps Belle pick up her laundry, Gaston shows up and breaks up the activity.
 While unaware on what the Headmaster and Clothilde started, he scolds the villagers present for behaving like this and to go home immediately.
 At one point, Gaston mentioned to Belle that the Headmaster never liked him at first.

 Monsieur Toilette

 Monsieur Toilette is a servant of the Beast who was turned into a toilet.
 His scene was cut from the film, but is featured in the deleted scenes.

 In the first deleted scene, Le Fou tries to take refuge in a room during the villagers' fight with the servants only to have a frightful encounter with Monsieur Toilette.
 In another deleted scene after the spell is broken, Le Fou encounters Monsieur Toilette in his human form who he identifies from the bathroom smell and was shown in a traumatized/relieved stated.
 When Le Fou asks him what he is going to do now, Monsieur Toilette states that he's going to go brush his teeth.
-He walks away pleased that he is human again as he passes by Cuisiner and a villager.
+He walks away pleased that he is human again as he passes by Cuisiner and Chapeau.